Declarative secrets manager

 Store them anywhere.

-Stop committing .env files.
-Define what your application needs in secretspec.toml, then plug in keyring, 1Password, Vault, AWS, or any of 11 backends — same code, every environment.
+Stop leaking .env files.
+Define what your application needs in secretspec.toml, then plug in keyring, 1Password, Vault, AWS, Azure, Gopass, or any of 14 providers — same code, every environment.

 [project]